Code Splitting

 <!-- include the cljs_base.js target file -->

-<script src="target/cljs-out/dev/cljs_base.js" type="text/javascript"></script>
+<script src="/cljs-out/dev/cljs_base.js" type="text/javascript"></script>

 <!-- You will normally want to include at least one module otherwise nothing will happen -->

-<script src="target/cljs-out/dev-foo.js" type="text/javascript"></script>
+<script src="/cljs-out/dev-foo.js" type="text/javascript"></script>

 </body>